 This is probably the most common reason for a laggy UI on any device.

 So make sure you have enough storage space on your device.
-If you don't, you should clean up some apps from your tablet and free up some space.
+If you don't, you should clean up some apps from your phone and free up some space.

 Lack of Memory